 - Management of opportunistic infections

 - Prevention of perinatal transmission

 We are also at the forefront of the emerging field of HIV Aging that combines clinical and social tools to achieve healthy aging among the growing population of older people living with HIV (PLWHIV).
 The multidisciplinary team available to our patients includes:

 - Social workers

-This team closely collaborates with Northwestern Medicine specialists from cardiology, hepatology, hematology/oncology, psychology, and OB/GYN.
+This team closely collaborates with Northwestern Medicine specialists from neurology, cardiology, hepatology, hematology and oncology, psychology, and obstetrics and gynecology.
 These focused HIV interests extend our ability to provide the best care for the range of health challenges confronted by our patients.